mfouesneau/mvcomp2/README.md

 * If you use R, many examples of code will be included in the lecture notes.
-If you use Python, all the exercises will be using python (when coding is required). examples in R are available here: [link](http://www.mpia.de/homes/calj/compstat_ss2015/Rcodes.zip) (will be updated throughout the course)
+If you use Python, all the exercises will be using python (when coding is required).

+* examples in R from the course are available here: [link](http://www.mpia.de/homes/calj/compstat_ss2015/Rcodes.zip) (will be updated throughout the course)

 ### Online tools